alonzowolfram/bisant-geo/README.md

 ### Configuration
 Now that you have the pipeline downloaded, you will need to configure the settings for your particular experiment.

-All the settings you will need to edit are stored in one convenient file, `config.yaml`, located in the `bisantine-geo` folder you just downloaded.
+All the settings you will need to edit are stored in one convenient file, `config.yaml`, located in the `bisant-geo` folder you just downloaded.
 Open this file in your favorite text editor and edit the settings accordingly.
 See the comments above each setting for documentation.
 You can even store different configuration files in the `profiles` folder (or anywhere, really—it's just there for convenience) and call them with the `--configfiles` flag to the `snakemake` command when running the pipeline (see the section "Running the pipeline," below.)

 ### Setting up your conda environment
-Using the `environment.yaml` file in the `bisantine-geo/envs` folder, create a conda environment.
+Using the `environment.yaml` file in the `bisant-geo/envs` folder, create a conda environment.
 See directions [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) on how to set up a conda environment from a YAML file.

 > **Note:**
 > If you're on a Mac with an x86_64 ISA, you might have to prefix your conda environment creation command with `CONDA_SUBDIR=osx-64`. <br />
 > For example, `CONDA_SUBDIR=osx-64 mamba env create -n geomx -f environment.yml`

 ### Running the pipeline
 Now that you've set up your conda environment and the configuration file for your run, you can run the pipeline.
-To run bisantine-geo, activate the conda environment you created above, then navigate into the `bisantine-geo` folder.
+To run bisant-geo, activate the conda environment you created above, then navigate into the `bisant-geo` folder.
 From there, running Snakemake is quite simple:

 ```bash
 NCORES=3